marck001/Scientific-Calculator/README.md

-# Scientific-Calculator-using-html-js-css
+# Scientific-Calculator-built with-html-js-css
-Coding a scientific calculator from scratch with html and js
+Making a Casio scientific calculator from scratch with HTML, CSS and javascript as a web project